 What is the best lens for astrophotography?
-In this article, we analyze and recommend five of the most popular lenses for night sky photography in 2018.
+In this article, we analyze and recommend five of the most popular wide-angle lenses for night sky photography in 2019.

 To help truly find the best equipment with proven success, as part of our astrophotography masters series, we have asked some of the best photographers in the world what astrophotography lenses they use and recommend.

 The lenses below are all technologically up-to-date in 2019 and popular amongst astrophotography enthusiasts, both amateur and professional.

 We have focused on wide-angle lenses, which are ideal for Milky Way photography and capturing amazing pictures of the starry sky above the earth.